brokedba/aws-cli-examples/README.md

-# oci-cli-examples
+# aws-cli-examples
- Besides getting familiar with OCI-ClI, this lab will help you prepare for the OCI Operations Associate exam(1Z0-1067).
-The tutorial will walk you through the required steps to have an instance spun in Oracle cloud. see my blog post for more detail.
+ Besides getting familiar with AWS-ClI, this lab will walk you through the required steps to have an instance spun in aws with a webserver and custom home page. see my blog post for more detail.